Tips for Choosing and Evaluating Continuing Education (CE) Courses

 - Is peer reviewed research provided that supports and/or contradicts the rationale for the course content?

-- Citations provided on the slides or handouts?
+- Are citations provided on the slides or handouts?
 (A reference list as a final slide or provided to the audience is not sufficient.
 Information on the slides is directly linked to the references.)

 Population: To what patient populations and under what circumstance might this be relevant?